waddo4/Project0---TicTacToe/README.md

 ## Bugs & Solutions

 - ~~Potential bug: How to stop players from choosing the same square?~~  SOLVED
-- D.R.Y bug: Repeating functions for each grid square.
+- ~~D.R.Y bug: Repeating functions for each grid square.~~ SOLVED
+- .removeEventListener not working now functions are not hard coded.

 ## Improvement ideas